retreaver/core-api-docs/source/index.html.md

 }
 ```

-Creates a company.
+Creates a Company.

 <aside class="info">
-The companies you create each have their own accounts and payment settings.
+The Companies you create each have their own Accounts and payment settings.
 </aside>